-Our founder and chairman Richard Fieldhouse presents our easy-listen podcasts, outlining important topics covered in our blogs and magazine.
-Podcasts includes extra discussion and interviews, keeping you up to speed with NASGP content when you’re busy or on the go.
+Our founder and chairman Richard Fieldhouse presents our easy-listen podcasts for GP locums, outlining important topics covered in our blogs and magazine.
+Podcasts include extra discussion and interviews, keeping you up to speed with NASGP content when you’re busy or on the go.

 Victoria is sceptical about the rollout of remote consultations, and Richard has similar feelings about locum banks; Rachel has advice about the coming winter and Liz debunks some myths about ‘overtime’

 There are a number of important differences between employees and self-employed contractors